JsAndDotNet/Fitbit/README.md

 > NOTE: Do not compare your progress with other people.
 Everyones body is different - Do what's right for you!

+> NOTE 2: For strengthening exercises and mental health, I used this [Long Covid Rehab Guide From Nuffield](/covid-rehab-journal.pdf), Both this steps guide and the Nuffield plan were key parts to my recovery.

 ### Step 1

 I thought I was doing nothing, but in fact I was doing around 1,000 steps a day comfortably.